 Social events (e.g., fondue/ski night) will be planned to offer participants the chance to gather outside of the formal lessons.

 Two training-day options will be offered (participants choose one of the two):

 - Tuesday evening (6:00-8:00 pm for dryland; 6:30-8:30 pm for on-snow)

 - Wednesday daytime (1:00-3:00 pm for both components)

-A minimum of 10 participants is required to the program for a given training day.
+A minimum of 10 participants is required to run the program for a given training day.
 For the Tuesday session, program size will be capped at 30 participants.
 For the Wednesday session, program size will be capped at 15 participants.
-Training for the Tuesday session will take place at Mooney’s Bay (dryland) and Nakkertok (on-snow).
-Training for the Wednesday session will take place at Mooney’s Bay/Gatineau Park (dryland) and Nakkertok/Gatineau Park (on-snow) depending on athlete preferences.
+Training for the Tuesday session will take place at Mooney’s Bay (dryland) and Nakkertok South (on-snow).
+Training for the Wednesday session will take place at Mooney’s Bay/Gatineau Park (dryland) and Nakkertok South/Gatineau Park (on-snow) depending on athlete preferences.

-On-snow training will begin in the week of January 2 and run until the week of March 6.
+On-snow training will begin on January 2 or 3 and run until March 5 or 6.